sentharn/encode-normals/README.md

 * Ru Button (does nothing)

 ## Limitations
+The conversion process is not perfect; the normals are stored per-vertex and are interpolated between them, just like vertex colors.
+It's "close enough" for body fur, but if you really want to make sure everything matches, you should use the encoded normals on both the body and the fur shaders.

-It does _not_ currently update per frame within the viewport, to avoid slowing down the viewport for animation work.
+The addon does _not_ currently update per frame within the viewport, to avoid slowing down the viewport for animation work.
 A button is available to manually update the vertex color layer.

+This script will not instantly make your fur look like a top-tier furry 3d artist's work!
+This script only does the normal transfer.
+You'll still need to design a nice fur shader and base texture, make a good character model, light the scene well, etc etc.

 ## Known Issues